zcrchong/zcrchong/README.md

 <h2 height="200px" align="center">🎉 About Me</h2>
 <br />

-- 🔭 I’m currently working on [DXY](https://dxy.com/)~
+- 🔭 I’m currently looking for a job~
-- 🏋 I'm passionate about fitness, and it pays off ~
+- 🏀 I'm passionate about basketball, and it pays off ~
 - 👨‍💻 I'm passionate about coding and have been developing my skill ~
 - 👻 I love to share, and currently share technical articles at [feishu](https://xunlianying.feishu.cn/wiki/RCLRwAPCLi8wrkkHIbGcJrY8n7b)
 - ⛺️ I have a private site: [zuochaoran’s Blog](https://xunlianying.feishu.cn/wiki/RCLRwAPCLi8wrkkHIbGcJrY8n7b), you're welcome to come! ~
 - 📨 My email address is `15269876632@163.com` Welcome to contact me 👏🏻 ~
-- 📨 My Wechat is `Zcr19822199908` Welcome to contact me 👏🏻 ~
+- 📪 My Wechat is `Zcr19822199908` Welcome to contact me 👏🏻 ~